noran2002/Graduation-project-_DS/README.md

 ## 🧠 Features

-- 🔍 **Health-Aware Meal Recommendations**: Suggests meals based on clustering similar nutritional profiles and user health conditions.
+- 🍽️ **Health-Aware Meal Recommendations**: Clusters food items based on nutritional similarity and suggests appropriate meals.
-- 🧮 **Personalized Calorie Prediction**: Uses machine learning to estimate how many calories a user should consume.
+- ❤️ **Heart Rate Prediction**: Uses SVM to predict recommended heart rate ranges according to user input.
-- 📂 Each notebook works with its own dataset to ensure modularity and clarity.
+- 🔄 Each notebook is modular and based on its own dataset for clarity and organization.

 ---

-## 📌 How to Run
+## 📌 How to Use

-1. Clone the repo or download the notebooks and datasets.
+1. Clone or download the repository.
-2. Open `food_recommender.ipynb` or `calorie_predictor.ipynb` in Jupyter Notebook.
+2. Open each notebook in Jupyter.
-3. Run all cells and follow the input prompts.
+3. Ensure the appropriate dataset files are in the same directory as the notebooks.
-4. Make sure the corresponding CSV files are in the same directory.
+4. Run all cells and follow the prompts for input.

 ---